my-realm/musings/vulnerable-airports.md

 One doesn't need to call the Navy to rescue somebody drowning in a swimming pool, but if that somebody happens to be a government bureaucrat who was attacked in his swimming pool and electrocuted by ghostly drones, then, who do you call?
 Ghost Busters?

 And, if two or more of such hypothesized incidents of airplanes crashing on the runway were to successively occur within a week, in a given city or a country, the airlines of that entire country could get grounded for a number of hours or perhaps days, depending on the severity of the crashes.
-Who would you call to resolve that type of an issue?
+Who would you call then, to resolve that type of an issue?

-So then, if, and I mean, what if such attacks were timed during the Christmas and New Year holidays, when the airline industry in the northern hemisphere of the world is at its busiest?
+So, if, and I mean, what if such attacks were timed during the Christmas and New Year holidays, when the airline industry in the northern hemisphere of the world is at its busiest?
 Would it cause the aviation fuel stockpiles at the airports to overflow after most of the airplanes in a targeted country become grounded?
 Consequently, would crude oil prices again become negative, during such an incident?
 Would it take only two or three airplanes in a single airport to crash within a week, or a single airplane each in four separate airports of a country, so as to completely bring down the country's airline schedule?

 <br>